AxdeKlerk/SLP/TESTING.md

 #### 4.2.9.1 Lighthouse

-Below are the performance, Accessibility, Best Priocatice and SEO results for each page.
-For the most part Accessibility and SEO scored very well and remained in the 'green'.
-However, there were mixed resilts for Performance and Best Practices with both going from 'green' to 'yellow'.
-Most of the issues were due to image size and Bootstrap performance and rendering, which beyond the capability of this developer at this stage.
-Having said that, had there been more time all images would have been compressed.
-It is noted that with a website of this sort, where there are a lot of photos as well as logos, their size is paramount to the overall performance and best practices of the site.
+Below are the performance, accessibility, best practices and SEO results for each page.
+For the most part accessibility and SEO scored very well and remained in the 'green'.
+However, there were mixed results for performance and best practices with both going from visible as 'yellow'.
+Most of the issues were due to image size and *Bootstrap* performance and rendering with a free version of *Heroku*, which was explained to me by my mentor.

 ##### 4.2.9.1.1 Home page